UPDATED: 13th NOV 2017

 While our guide to cheap car hire is largely written for holidaymakers, you can still use it to find some national car deals and avoid expensive insurance.

-A quick check with Skyscanner for instance shows that three days car hire in Manchester could cost as little as £32 with Green Motion.
+A quick check with Skyscanner for instance shows that three days car hire in Manchester could cost as little as £18.30 with Car Del Mar.
 Fuel for the single journey would cost around £36 according to Journey Price.

 16 Consider taking a flight